 I have had the honor of being a member of the legal profession for over thirty years.
 Practicing law for over thirty years has provided me opportunities both professional and personal that are beyond compare and expectation.
-Enter the legal profession for the right reasons, remember that service to others is a lawyer's first responsibility, never forget the path that led you to this profession and you-- responsibility to the legal profession to educate law students appropriately so they can play the vital role our society expects of them.
+Enter the legal profession for the right reaotherwise be heard.
+We strongly believe it is our responsibility to the legal profession to educate law students appropriately so they can play the vital role our society expects of them.